lorians22/ChickenMap/README.md

 ## Privacy

-This program does not store or transmit any user data to an external source and can run without connection to the Internet.
+This program does not transmit any user data to an external source.
 Your OS/platform (Windows, macOS) is determined at runtime to point `pytesseract` to the Tesseract-OCR executable on Windows for `chicken_map` and to determine the system theme (light or dark) for `options_gui`.
-Program errors and platform info (OS version, Python version, processor name) are stored in `error_log.txt` and are <u>not</u> transmitted for telemetry or error reporting; if you have errors, see [Support](#support).
+If the program encounters an error, the following non-identifying information is stored locally in `error_log.txt`:

+- Python version (e.g., 3.12)

+- OS version and build number (e.g., Windows 10.0.19045)

+- CPU architecture (AMD, Intel, etc.)

+This information is helpful for debugging purposes but is <u>not</u> transmitted for telemetry or error reporting automatically.
+See [Support](#support).

 ## Development